Free shipping on orders over $30 One Day Only! Use code SHIP30 starting at 12 am Monday 12/1.

 Hopi seed stewards have grown this corn for thousands of years, and in the 1970s, Hopi elder Thomas Banyaca gifted it to Idaho seed steward Suzanne Lewis and asked her to grow it in Idaho.
 As she stepped away from farming, she passed the variety along to us, and we have been growing it through the Co-op ever since.
 After over 40 years of growing in Idaho, it looks quite different than it does when grown on Hopi land in the southwest--these Idaho plants are very tall, like 10-11', and it's one of the latest maturing varieties we grow.
 The graceful, feminine plants are drought-tolerant and produce long cobs with starchy, deep blue kernels perfect for grinding into flour.
 Open-pollinated.

-Seeds grown by Sonshine Acres in Emmett, Idaho.
+Seeds grown by Sonshine Acres in Emmett, Idaho and B&B Farms in Kuna, Idaho.

 70 seeds.